ibm-cloud-docs/EventStreams/getting_started_cli.md

   Because Enterprise has its own dedicated resources for each cluster, it requires more time for provisioning so a new Enterprise instance might take up to 3 hours.

-* To create an instance from the CLI on the Standard plan,run a command like the following:
+* To create an instance from the CLI on the Standard plan, run the following command:

   ```
   ibmcloud resource service-instance-create <INSTANCE_NAME> messagehub standard <REGION>